 - Eliminate tobacco smoke from your surroundings as this is the single most important thing a family can do to help a patient with asthma.
 This smoke can trigger asthma symptoms.

-Treatment of Asthma in Homeopathy
+Homeopathic Treatment of Asthma at Dr. Chhabra

 - At Dr. Chhabra Healthcare we believe in Tailoring treatment according to one’s mental and physical health.
 Remedies are well selected by a team of doctors.
 Many factors contribute to the selection of medicines, such as emotions, stress/anxiety levels, etc.